poetapp/node/README.md

 Currently, the Node exposes four endpoints.

 ### `GET /works/:id`
-Returns a single claim by its Id.
+Returns a single signed verifiable work claim by its Id.

 For simplicity, this endpoint adds a `.timestamp` in the response, which is not a real part of the claim, but provides valuable information such as the ID of the transaction in which this claim has been timestamped, the IPFS directory hash in which it can be found, etc.

 A 404 error is returned if the claim isn't found in this Node's database.
 This doesn't strictly mean the claim does not exist in the Po.et Network — it just doesn't exist in this Node.

-### `GET /works?publicKey=...&limit=x&offset=x`
+### `GET /works?issuer=...&limit=x&offset=x`
-Returns a paginated array of claims, with all of the claims belonging to the passed public key.
+Returns a paginated array of signed verifiable claims, all belonging to the passed issuer.
 Default limit per request is 10 claims.
 This is configurable with limit and offset paramaters where offset is the number of claims to skip and limit is the number of claims returned per request.

 ### `GET /works?offset=x&limit=x`
-Returns a paginated array of claims, which defaults to 10 per request.
+Returns a paginated array of signed verifiable claims, which defaults to 10 per request.
 This is configurable with limit and offset parameters where offset is the number of claims to skip and limit is the number of claims returned per request.

 ### `POST /works`
 Publish a work.

 This endpoint is async, unless an immediate error can be detected (e.g., a malformed claim), in which case the endpoint will return an ACK.
 There is no guarantee that the work has actually been processed, timestamped and sent to IPFS.
 To confirm that, you'll need to `GET /works/:id` and check the `.timestamp` attribute.

-This endpoint expects a fully constructed claim — with the correct `.id`, `.publicKey`, `.signature` and `.dateCreated`.
+This endpoint expects a fully constructed signed verifiable claim — with the correct `'@context'`, `.id`, `.issuer`, `.issuanceDate`, `.type`, and `sec:proof`.
 See [Building Claims](#building-claims) for information on how to correctly create these attributes.

 ## Building Claims
-A Po.et Claim is a JSON object that holds arbitrary information plus a few attributes that allow the network to verify that the claim:
+A Po.et Claim is a signed verifiable claim that holds arbitrary information and allows the network to verify that the claim:

 - has actually been created by a specific person,
 - has not been modified since its creation, and